chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/STemWin/STemWin_SampleDemo/readme.txt

 @par Description

-This directory contains a set of source files that implement a sample demonstration example allowing to show some of the STemWin Library capabilities on STM32F4xx devices.
+This directory contains a set of source files that implement a sample demonstration application allowing to show some of the STemWin Library capabilities on STM32F4xx devices.

 The list of modules to be used is configured into the file Demo/GUIDEMO.h

-At the first run, after power OFF/ON, a touch screen calibration is needed: in order to to this, user is just requested to follow the displayed instructions.
+At the first run, after power OFF/ON, a touch screen calibration is needed: in order to this, user is just requested to follow the displayed instructions.
 Then all the demo modules are run sequentially.
 Throughout the demonstration, a control frame window is displayed at the bottom right of the touch screen: it includes a progress bar and two control buttons (Next + Halt) allowing to skip